 We learn about what a typical day looks like for Austin and where he is currently located.

 I’m living in Malta at the moment.
 So I normally wake up, eat some breakfast, head off to the office.
-It’s about an eight minute drive.
+It’s about an eight-minute drive.
 Sit down in the office and get stuck into either our forum where we are replying to our community and replying to any emails that have been filed through to me via our virtual assistant.
 And I’m working with my partner Sarah as well as co-founder of Next For Sale, Alex, on those businesses where I’m looking to grow my email list authority, my network of influences, and make an impact as well as make some revenue via these virtual events and conferences that we run.
 One in the Australian property market, the Australian property investor show, and the others are for small businesses, how to generate leads and sales online.

 He shares a little bit about his background and where he grew up.

-Grew up in Putney, lived there throughout all of school right from when I was born.
+I grew up in Putney, lived there throughout all of the school right from when I was born.
 Same house in Putney.
 Went to Burnie park primary school, which is a local school.
 Then off to high school, which was Westfields Sports High School out in Fairfield and then locally Holy Cross College in Ryde for the last couple of years before I headed off overseas.
 Since then I’ve really been back and forth between Australia and living overseas.

 Currently residing in Malta, we find out about how he ended up there and what he did after high school.

 This is quite an adventure I suppose that we’re looking back on.
 But from leaving school I went overseas and lived in the UK for a little while.
 And I think young Australians do kind of head off into London.
 And so I spent almost a year over there and then headed back to Australia.
 To summarise and we can delve into it a little bit deeper, but I purchased a property in Sydney.
 I then traveled to South America for a year.
 I then bought another property when I returned to Australia and I went traveling again.
 I started my own online business to help facilitate my travels.
 The whole idea of property investment and building your wealth, gaining some passive income and creating that cash flow, I’ve taken those lessons and learnings into my life.
 So I was looking at, well, starting an online business and creating passive income flow through some automated online marketing businesses that I run.
-I talked about the the virtual summit and online conferences that we do.
+I talked about the virtual summit and online conferences that we do.
 So that’s really facilitated my lifestyle now where my partner is Swedish, so we’ve lived in Sweden for a little while, Thailand as well as Malta.

 He has traveled all over the world but we hear the story about the period of time he spent in the UK.